Regent of Thailand: Incapacity of monarch

-In accordance with the 2017 constitution, if the monarch is to leave the country or is unable to perform his duties for whatever reason, he may or may not appoint any regent or council of regency.
+In accordance with the 2017 constitution, if the monarch is to leave the country or is unable to perform his duties for whatever reason, he may appoint any regent or council of regency.
 If he does make an appointment, the president of the National Assembly of Thailand will countersign the appointment.

 If the monarch does not or cannot appoint any regent due to his minority or for any other reason and the Privy Council of Thailand finds the regency is necessary, the Privy Council will nominate a regent or council of regency to the president of the National Assembly for further appointment in the name of the monarch.
 The nominees are required to be those having been picked beforehand by the monarch and they must be nominated in accordance with the order of precedence designated beforehand by the monarch also.

 Until a regent or council of regency is appointed, the president of the Privy Council will serve as the regent ad interim.

 The constitution also requires an appointed regent to take the following oath of office amongst the National Assembly before assuming office:

 Formerly, the law required regency during the incapacity of the monarch.
 In January 2017, King Rama X made an unprecedented move to change a draft constitution (later promulgated as the 2017 constitution) by removing the need for the monarch to appoint any regent in such an event, despite the draft having already been approved in a referendum.